Accent Web Design

 • Text and Background: Ensure sufficient contrast between text and background colours to enhance readability.
 Dark text on a light background or vice versa provides a clear and legible reading experience.

-• Hierarchy and Emphasis: Utilize contrast to establish a visual hierarchy and emphasize important elements.
+• Hierarchy and Emphasis: Use contrast to establish a visual hierarchy and emphasise important elements.
 Make use of contrasting colours to highlight call-to-action buttons, key headings, or vital information, directing users’ attention.

 • Texture and Pattern: Incorporate textures or patterns that contrast with your solid colours to add visual depth and interest.
 This juxtaposition can create a visually engaging experience and enhance the overall aesthetics of your website.